ElektraInitiative/libelektra/doc/tutorials/notifications.md

 When a configuration key is changed Elektra can generate change notifications that allow applications to process those changes.
-Developers can choose whether and how they want to receive and handle those notifications but not whether notifications are sent.
+Developers can choose whether and how they want to receive and handle those notifications but not whether notifications are sent or which transport is used.
 How notifications are sent is specified in the *notification configuration* by the system operator.